 The simple half fold, while basic in design, gives you an easy to open, "book style" fold.
 This fold is just right for often-used menus, programs and pricing sheets.

-A Z-fold is represented by "back and forth" folds into three panels.
+A Z-fold is a three-panel accordion fold represented by "back and forth" folds into three panels.
 As the name implies, with a z-fold brochure the paper is folded in alternating directions; when you look at the end of the folded piece, the namesake "Z" will appear.
 A Z-fold is a great choice to display chronological or step-by-step information, or with a design or image that spans the entire width of the paper; when opened, the z-fold "reveals" the brochure content well.

 4 Panel Fold (or Double Parallel)